mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 When parsing a SenderData struct as part of message decryption, the recipient
-MUST verify that the `Client` populating the `sender` field is a member of the
+MUST verify that the `Client` indicated in the `sender` field is a member of the
 group.

 # Group Creation